 As for pet toothbrushes, since cat’s mouths are so small, your best bet is usually a handled brush with a small head, made for small dogs or cats.
-If your cat prefers a pet finger toothbrush, that’s also fine to use—but for many cats, your finger might be too large to reach their back teeth comfortably.
+If your cat prefers a pet finger brush, that’s also fine to use — but for many cats, your finger might be too large to reach their back teeth comfortably.

 If you’ve tried all the recommendations for brushing your cat’s teeth and it’s still an unpleasant experience for both of you (or if your cat tries to bite during toothbrushing), don’t worry… you tried your best!
 Cats are independent, and sometimes it’s just not possible.

-There’s no replacement for daily toothbrushing, which veterinary dentists consider to be the “gold star” of home cat dental care.
-However, dental diets and treats may still provide some benefit to your cat, and are much easier to do.
+There’s no replacement for daily toothbrushing, which veterinary dentists consider to be the “gold standard” of home cat dental care.
+However, dental diets and treats may still provide some benefit to your cat, and are an easy addition to your daily routine.

 Cat dental treats and diets

-These options can be combined with toothbrushing for maximum dental benefit!
+Cat dental treats, dental diets, and water additives can be combined with toothbrushing for maximum dental benefit.

 The best cat dental treats and diets have the VOHC (Veterinary Oral Health Council) seal of approval right on the packaging.

-Just check with your vet whenever you add a new treat to your cat’s diet, because you want to be sure they don’t gain weight (you may need to reduce their normal food by a small amount to compensate).
+Just check with your vet whenever you add a new treat to your cat’s diet.
+You want to be sure they don’t gain weight (you may need to reduce their normal food by a small amount to compensate).

 Every cat is an individual with unique health and dental care needs, so your veterinarian may have some additional, personalized recommendations, too.